This is a named option in the Educational Psychology M.S.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-No credits from other institutions are allowed to count toward the degree.
+No credits from other institutions are allowed to transfer toward the degree.

-No credits taken as a UW–Madison University Special student are allowed to count toward the degree.
+No credits taken as a UW–Madison University Special student are allowed to transfer toward the degree.

 12 credits